arduino-libraries/Arduino_MCHPTouch/README.md

 # MCHPTouch Library for Arduino

-This library allows you to read touch sensors values from your Arduino boards with touch sensors connected.
+This library allows you to read touch sensors values from the [Arduino MKR](https://store.arduino.cc/arduino-mkr-wifi-1010) boards and the [Arduino Nano 33 IoT](https://store.arduino.cc/arduino-nano-33-iot).
+Touch sensing is a hardware capability of the SAMD21 processor.

 ```c++
 #include "Arduino_MCHPTouch.h"